EvanCooper9/swift-week-view/README.md

 weekView.dataSource = self
 ```

+## WeekViewDelegate
+To allow for interaction with calendar events, implement the   `WeekViewDelegate` protocol and it's only method: `weekViewDidClickOnEvent`.

 ## Custom Styling
 To use custom styling, implement the `WeekViewStyler` protocol, and any of the included functions.
 Set the `styler` propery of the `WeekView` to the class that implements the protocol. `WeekView` by default is its own styler.